 Constitutional Mismatch Repair Deficiency – Definition

-Constitutional mismatch repair deficiency (CMMRD; OMIM #276300) results from biallelic germline mutations of mismatch repair genes and is a rare, highly aggressive cancer predisposition syndrome that leads to malignancies in childhood and predisposes to leukemias or lymphomas, brain tumors, Lynch syndrome-associated tumors and other neoplasms.
+Constitutional mismatch repair deficiency (CMMRD; OMIM #276300) results from biallelic pathogenic germline variants of mismatch repair genes and is a rare, highly aggressive cancer predisposition syndrome that leads to malignancies in childhood and predisposes to leukemias or lymphomas, brain tumors, Lynch syndrome-associated tumors and other neoplasms.
 In addition, germline deletions in the EPCAM gene (upstream of the MSH2 gene) can also lead to hypermethylation of the MSH2 promoter and, consequently, to the absence of MSH2, thus triggering CMMRD.

 Synonyme: